techidaily/site-win11-tips/source/_posts/deciphering-windows-shop-failure-x800704cf.md

 ![The Add account button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/add-account-option2.jpg)

- To apply this solution, check out our post for[resolving Windows issues by setting up a new user account](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) .
+ To apply this solution, check out our post for [resolving Windows issues by setting up a new user account](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) .
 Create a new local user account as instructed in that article, and then log in to the new account to see if error 0x800704CF occurs there.
 If not, you can migrate your user files to the new account as covered in that guide.

 ## Get Microsoft Store Error 0x800704CF Sorted on Your PC